 04 Feb A Primrose Primer: Caring for a Collection of Early Bloomers

 Who has experience growing primroses?
-We’re new to the primrose party, but here’s an early observation: They are thirsty beauties.
+We’re new to the primrose party, but here’s an early observation: They are THIRSTY.

 Housed in the Primula genus, the primrose is a perennial semi-evergreen native to northern Africa and southwestern Asia.
 You’ll also see them growing wild throughout Europe, from the British Isles to Bulgaria.